 Because of this, a person with fibromyalgia may stop attending family events that are far away or avoid making plans in advance out of fear of having to cancel.
 So when someone with fibromyalgia is reluctant to make plans with you for next week, or even for tomorrow, it’s not because she doesn’t want to be your friend.

 Hobbies and goals may fall by the wayside as well.
 It’s not because the person doesn’t have aspirations.
-It’s usually the result of the frustration and depression that may accompany the increased limitations a person suffers due to fibromyalgia.
+It’s usually the result of the frustration and depression that accompany fibromyalgia.

 Getting Help to Claim Your Life Back

-If you or a loved one is dealing with fibromyalgia and the feelings noted above hit close to home, you may wonder if there is anything that can help.
+If you have fibromyalgia and the things above hit close to home, you may wonder what can help.
 One area of care that is shining a ray of hope on fibromyalgia is upper cervical chiropractic care.
 In a number of case studies, patients felt significantly better or even saw the elimination of fibromyalgia symptoms following gentle and precise adjustments.
 To learn more, schedule a no-obligation consultation with an upper cervical chiropractor near you.